maciakl/109Site/readme.markdown

 Start a local server on port 3000:

-    nanoc view
+    grunt server

+This will watch the local directories for changes, re-compile and re-validate as you work.

-Can also use Grunt to validate HTML:
+Can also use Grunt to validate HTML without re-compiling the project:

     grunt validation

-Continuously validate and recompile as you work:
+Continuously validate and recompile as you work without running the server:

     grunt watch